dmerejkowsky/blog/content/post/2017-07-08-lets-have-a-pint-of-vim-ale.md

 ```

 (Configuration of the `ale_linters` dictionary is a bit weird: it assumes you
-want to run *all* the linters for *every* filetype, so you have to some kind of
+want to run *all* the linters for *every* filetype, so you have to define some kind of
 "blacklist" to turn off the linters you don't want to run)

 But by then I started to miss having the style being checked after each save.